Undervoltologist/zephyrusfanfix-24-25/README.md

 Then, based on that, it tells the fan controller to increase or decrease the PWM signal that's going to the fan, to make sure the fan keeps spinning at the current target speed, makes sense right?
 Well, not really.
 There's a very important aspect that's completely wrong in this code: Deadzone.
 A fan will never run at the same speed, it will always have slight fluctuations as it's a motor.

-ASUS's EC code desyncs with it's own functions, the actual fan PWM registers can only be updated with +1/-1 increments, whereas the Target PWM is updated by +2/-2 increments, which lets the Target PWM change before the fan even reaches the Target PWM, hence the fan ends up having to "chase" the continuously changing Target RPM, and in the end, the behaviour is this:
+ASUS's EC code desyncs with it's own functions, the actual fan PWM registers can only be updated with +1/-1 increments, whereas the Target PWM is updated by +2/-2 increments, which lets the Target PWM change before the fan even reaches the Target PWM, hence the fan ends up having to "chase" the continuously changing Target RPM.

+In the end, the behaviour is this:
 ```
 Fan Target: 3500
 Fan Current speed: